U.S. Income Tax History: How Tax Rates and Revenue Have Changed Since 1862

 • Tax rates increased again, eventually to a top rate of over 90%, and remained high until rate cuts proposed by President Kennedy were enacted.
 The reductions lowered the top rate from 91% to 70%.
 Like the outcome some forty years earlier, tax revenues increased from $94 billion in 1961 to $153 billion in 1968.

-• In the 1980s, President Reagan proposed and enacted sweeping tax cuts.
+• Next, in the 1980s, President Reagan proposed and enacted sweeping tax cuts.
 As a result, overall tax revenues increased by 99.4% during the 1980s.
 Focusing on individual income tax, between 1983 and 1989, revenues increased by more than 54% (still 28% after inflation).

 • In 2017, the Tax Cuts and Jobs Act reduced the top marginal rate from 39.6% to 37%.
 Staying true to historical precedent, the revenue collected from the individual income tax in 2019 was $130 billion higher than in 2017.